 Welcome to the Winners’ Circle where we celebrate the success of our ICL students.
 Today we are celebrating published author Carolinna Stevenson!

-What is the name of your article?
+What is the name of your book?
 Who is the publisher?

-"Growing a Beautiful Garden" will be published by Keys for Kids
+“Growing a Beautiful Garden” was published in a Keys for Kids devotional.

-Give us a short summary of your article.
+Give us a short summary of your book or article.

 “Growing a Beautiful Garden” is about the importance of our words.
 Every word is like a seed that will either grow into something beautiful and positive or grow weeds and become something negative in our lives.
 Our words have power so let’s use them for good!

-Tell us a bit about your path to publishing, from idea to submission to published book.
+Tell us a bit about your path to publishing, from idea to submission to published.

 The idea came to me one day while I was thinking about how powerful words can be.
 Words can be for encouragement or can be used as a destructive force.
 I wanted to write it in a way that children could understand.